 There’s a mix of the perfectly designed, so nothing needs to change, mixed in with a robustness that allows tweaks and alterations to be made depending on a project’s needs that proves positive for ftrack’s use in projects.
 And with Cinesite’s extended use of the platform, it has become something of an expert on – and a crafty veteran in – usage of ftrack.

 “A few areas have barely changed since Cinesite started using ftrack in 2013,” Sciolette explained, “The way we break down our shows and the very core of our asset version workflow has been fairly stable – at least in the general approach – for a long time.
 The number of Asset Types and the number of applications we support has greatly increased over time.
 We now integrate ftrack with a wide variety of applications in our workflow.”

-Supporting all the major digital content creation applications such as Maya, Nuke, Mari, and 3DEqualizer, Cinesite is also a keen supporter of the ever-improving game engine tools studios are paying close attention to, with their ability to render at high quality in real-time.
+Supporting all the major digital content creation applications such as Maya, Nuke, Mari, and 3DEqualizer, Cinesite is also a keen supporter of game engine tools with their ability to render at high quality in real-time.
 Unity and Unreal Engine are supported at Cinesite, as Sciolette pointed out.
 Additionally, Cinesite utilises Gaffer – the procedural lookdev and lighting tool developed by Image Engine (the Vancouver studio the company acquired in 2015).